diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 This section is a general overview for any Hadoop distro - if you followed the previous Hadoop tutorial, the next section will be the ideal fit!

-In order to tell PDI which Hadoop distro you are using, you have to adjust the properties file in `data-integration/plugins/pentaho-big-data-plugin/plugin.properties`.
+1. In order to tell PDI which Hadoop distro you are using, you have to adjust the properties file in `data-integration/plugins/pentaho-big-data-plugin/plugin.properties`.
 Amend `active.hadoop.configuration` to your respective Hadoop setup (suitable values can be found in the folder names in `data-integration/plugins/pentaho-big-data-plugin/hadoop-configurations`).
 If you are using any additional Kettle plugins list them in `pmr.kettle.additional.plugins` so that they are distributed across the **HDFS cluster** as well.
+2. Copy all your `*-site.xml` configuration files from your distro (in our case the most of the files we configured earlier on for Apache Hadoop and Hive) into the `data-integration/plugins/pentaho-big-data-plugin/hadoop-configurations/<hadoop-distro>` folder.
+In our case the `<hadoop-distro>` is `hdp*`, which stands for Hortonworks Hadoop Distro.
+As there is no Pentaho Big Data Shim for Apache Hadoop and Hive, we use the Hortonworks Shim, as it is the closest match.
+Copy the following files:

+	- `core-site.xml`
+	- `hdfs-site.xml`
+	- `hive-site.xml`
+	- `yarn-site.xml`

-If you are using **CDH**, PDI expects a secured/kerberised install.
+**PDI EE version Only**: If you are using **CDH**, PDI expects a secured/kerberised install.
 If you install is unsecured, amend `data-integration/plugins/pentaho-big-data-plugin/cdh*/plugin.properties`: comment out all the lines containing: `activator.classes=<anything>`.
 (This seems to be EE only)

-Next follow [these instructions](http://wiki.pentaho.com/display/BAD/Additional+Configuration+for+YARN+Shims) to configure the YARN access for the shim - This doesn't seem to be necessary if you are using the vanilla hadoop 2.0 shim.

 Pentaho provides a few examples to get started in the *Next Steps* section on [this page](http://wiki.pentaho.com/display/BAD/Configuring+Pentaho+for+your+Hadoop+Distro+and+Version).